 Sub-Arctic Surveys Ltd. has provided survey services to the remediation project at Tundra Mine for three seasons.
 This included quantity surveys, as-builts, grading and earthworks surveying.

-In July we undertook the survey of sixty six mineral leases for Cameco Corporation at Aberdeen Lake Nunavut approximately 220 km west of Baker Lake.
+We undertook the survey of 66 mineral leases for Cameco Corporation at Aberdeen Lake Nunavut approximately 220 km west of Baker Lake.
 The survey required placing 970 iron bars to define all existing staked boundaries.
 The field work took about 26 days to perform.
 In July 2014 we returned to Cameco camp and undertook the survey of an additional thirty nine mineral leases which bordered the previous years survey to the west.
 The survey required placing another 800 iron bars and retracing three land claims boundaries as well.
 The claim-staking was well done: our mineral claim survey took only fifteen days.